-Old homes and communities offer a sense of nostalgia, but some are far beyond their "use by" date.
+Old homes and communities offer a sense of nostalgia, but some are far beyond their “use by” date.
 Both the area and the homes are outdated, in need of remodeling, and more.
-There are definite benefits to living in new home communities.
-Though specifics will differ, many of today's communities offer convenience, desirable opportunities, and numerous other pluses.
-Here are 10 benefits that can frequently be experienced by people who choose new communities over older, outdated ones.
+On the other hand are new home communities.
+Though specifics will differ, many of today’s communities offer convenience, desirable opportunities, and numerous other pluses.
+Here are 10 benefits that people who choose new communities over older, outdated ones can experience.

 New Home Communities Equal Brand New Houses